Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Solvers for the discrete problems

-where $\norm{\cdot}_{v_h^k}$ is a suitable Riemannian or Finsler norm, and $\Delta_k$ is the current trust-region radius.
-Furthermore, $\operatorname{grad}\hat{E}$ and $\operatorname{Hess}\hat{E}$ denote the Riemannian gradient and Hessian at $\bv_h^k$, respectively.
-These can be computed from the formulas derived in \cite{absil2013extrinsic}.
-For the numerical experiments we use a monotone multigrid (MMG) method to solve the quadratic problems \eqref{eq:TRsubproblem}.
-For a detailed description of that method see~\cite{Sander12,kornhuber1997adaptive}.
+where $\norm{\cdot}_{\bu_h^k}$ is a suitable norm, and $\Delta_k$ is the current trust-region radius.
+The terms $\operatorname{Grad}E$ and $\operatorname{Hess}E$ denote the Riemannian gradient and Hessian, respectively.
+These can be computed from simple modifications of the corresponding Euclidean quantities of the functional extended into the surrounding Euclidean space~\cite{absil2013extrinsic}, which take a particularly simple form for the unit sphere as a target manifold.
+In a finite element context, one can conveniently solve the quadratic minimization problems~\eqref{eq:TRsubproblem} by choosing the infinity norm $\norm{\cdot}_{\bv_h^k} = \norm{\cdot}_\infty$ with respect to some coordinate system to define the trust-region, and then use a monotone multigrid (MMG) method for the minimization.
+Detailed descriptions are given in~\cite{sander2016numerical,Sander12,kornhuber1997adaptive}.